 The pattern is written using UK terminology, for a conversion chart to US terminology click this link.

-[stitches written in brackets like this are worked into the same stiche].
+[stitches written in brackets like this are worked into the same stitch].

 Body – use Brownie

-Foundation round: Using Cardinal, chain 18 and join with a slip stitch.
+Foundation round: Chain 18 and join with a slip stitch.